Kou Kiet: Phase one

 After a hold because of bad weather, the offensive kicked off during a heavy rain on 6 August 1969.
 With the new troops available from other Military Regions, the operational planning had shifted to a pincer movement for phase one.
-Blue Battalion from Military Region 3 was coptered into Bouamlong, north of Route 7, to be joined by local Auto Defense Choc militia.
+Blue Battalion from Military Region 3 was helicoptered into Bouamlong, north of Route 7, to be joined by local Auto Defense Choc militia.
 They were to march south toward the Nong Pet road junction.
 The other pincer was landed by short takeoff and landing aircraft at San Tiau, southeast of Route 7.
 This makeshift force was made up of Military Region 4's battalion-sized 2nd Special Guerrilla Unit, Military Region 2's Bataillon Volontaires 27 (Volunteer Battalion 27), plus some ADC guerrillas.
 Despite the weather hold, the attack began in heavy rain.

 As a result, the northern contingent was bogged down for about a week before helicopters could move them to Nong Pet.
 At about the same date, on 19 August, the southern pincer took the ridge overseeing Nong Pet that was their objective.
 Four days later, the northern task force had moved within eight kilometers of Nong Pet.

 The People's Army of Vietnam had offered no organized resistance to the Royalist incursion.
 Road watch teams, plus implanted spy sensors, both reported that no trucks bearing supplies for the communists had made it down Route 7 onto the Plain of Jars since the attacks began.
 Encouraged by his success, and by the lack of opposition, Vang Pao launched Phase two of his plan.